 What do the Regulations cover?

+What do the Regulations cover?

 What do the Regulations not cover?

 Sales contracts, service contracts and digital content

 Information requirements

 General

-Repair or maintenance contracts

-Copy or confirmation of the contract
+Contracts concluded by electronic means

+Using telephone calls to conclude a distance contract Confirming distance contracts

 Disputes

 Right to cancel

 Contracts with no right to cancel

 Cancellation period

 Effects of withdrawal or cancellation

 Return of the goods following cancellation

 Supply of a service in the cancellation period

 Supply of digital content in the cancellation period

 Effects of withdrawal or cancellation on ancillary contracts

 Negative options for additional charges

 Basic rate telephone helpline charges

 Time for delivery of goods

 Passing of risk

+Inertia selling

 Time periods

+Electronic commerce regulations

 Delivery charges

 Further information

 Trading Standards

 In this update

 Key legislation